d-ries/linux-essentials/04_filesandfolders/01_course.md

 -rw-r--r-- 1 student student    0 Oct  6 08:20 .sudo_as_admin_successful
 ```
 Notice how we combined 3 options in the command above.
 Both `ls -a -l -h` and `ls -alh` will function exactly the same and will use all 3 options.
 The options can be put in any order, so `ls -hal` is also correct.
 These 3 options are used most often when it comes to the `ls` command.
 You could search for them in the manpage but we will give an overview:
-* the `-a` option will also show hidden files and folders. **In Linux, hidden files and folders start with a dot (.). e.g. the `.bashrc` file.**
+* the `-a` option will _also show hidden files and folders_. **In Linux, hidden files and folders start with a dot (.). e.g. the `.bashrc` file.**
 * the `-l` option will show a _long listing_.
 This means that it will show all the extra output\* and not just the file and folder names.
-* the `-h` option refers to _human readable sizes_ and will make filesizes appear with the proper measuring unit rather than showing all sizes in bytes.
+* the `-h` option refers to _human readable_ and will make filesizes appear with the proper measuring unit rather than showing all sizes in bytes.

-\* The `-rw-r--r-- 1` column refers to permissions on that specific file/folder.
+\* The `-rw-r--r--` column refers to permissions on that specific file/folder.
 We will explain this in the chapter `users & permissions`.
-The column containing `student  student` refer to the owner of that specific file/folder and are linked to the permission column.
-The `45M` on the last line refer to the file size and  `Feb 28 11:48` refers to the timestamp of the last modification of the file.
+The columns containing `student  student` refer to the owner and groupowner of that specific file/folder and are linked to the permissions column.
+The `3.7K` on the line of the file .bashrc refers to the file size and `Oct 5 13:40` refers to the timestamp of the last modification of the file.

 ?> <i class="fa-solid fa-circle-info"></i> Everything in Linux is a file.
 Not just the files, but folders too!
 They are just defined as _special_ files.
 Your hard disk?
 A file.
 A USB drive?
 A File.
 Hardware such as your keyboard?
 You guessed it, a file!